tylerpeterson/sapper/README.md

 Sapper is a collection of documents, samples, and libraries that expand on and implement  [Dapper]([http://research.google.com/pubs/pub36356.html) concepts: logging and work-identification practices that allow you to track all the work associated with a business interaction.

 ### Read the Dapper Paper
 I'll introduce the key concepts.
-But, the [Dapper]([http://research.google.com/pubs/pub36356.html) does a much better job and is quite readable.
+But, the [Dapper]([http://research.google.com/pubs/pub36356.html) paper does a much better job and is quite readable.

 ### My Back Story
 In 2011 I was part of a short-lived team that tried to address the scalability concerns of a major web-site.
 As part of my work [Tim Shadel](https://twitter.com/timshadel) introduced me to [Dapper]([http://research.google.com/pubs/pub36356.html) -- a description of how to do production performance monitoring of a distributed system.
 I started adapting the Dapper principles into an internal project called Sapper.